-- Policy 3.3.2.1 The design of the internal subdivision road network shall be established at the subdivision stage in accordance with the County Servicing Standards. - Policy 3.3.2.2 Roadways within the residential and local commercial areas south of Township Road shall include urban cross sections with curb and gutter and sidewalks on both sides, to be determined at the subdivision stage in in accordance with the County Servicing Standards. - Policy 3.3.2.3 Roadways within the business area situated north of Township Road 250 will include rural cross sections, to be determined at the subdivision stage in accordance with the County Servicing Standards. - Policy 3.3.2.4 The eight (8) lot cul-de-sac situated within the western portion of the residential area may be gated.
-As such, the cul-de-sac road ROW shall be established as a private road and each residential lot sharing access shall own a percentage share of it.
-A Lot Owner's Association shall be established to manage the operation and maintenance of the private road and access gate to be confirmed via a restrictive covenant registered against title to each lot. - Policy 3.3.2.4 All road cross sections within the Plan area should consider opportunities to accommodate future transit.
+POLICIES Policy 3.3.2.1 The design of the internal subdivision road network shall be established at the subdivision stage in accordance with the County Servicing Standards.
+Policy 3.3.2.2 Roadways within the residential and local commercial areas south of Township Road shall include urban cross sections with curb and gutter and sidewalks on both sides, to be determined at the subdivision stage in accordance with the County Servicing Standards.
+Policy 3.3.2.3 Roadways within the business area situated north of Township Road 250 will include rural cross sections, to be determined at the subdivision stage in accordance with the County Servicing Standards.
+Policy 3.3.2.4 The eight (8) lot cul-de-sac situated within the western portion of the residential area may be gated.
+As such, and the cul-de-sac road ROW shall be established as a private road. and each residential lot sharing access shall own a percentage share of it.
+A Lot Owner's Association shall be established to manage the operation and maintenance of the private road and access gate to be confirmed via a restrictive covenant registered- against title to each lot.
+This shall only occur if appropriate mechanisms, such as a bare land condominium, and municipal standards allow such an arrangement.
+Policy 3.3.2.5 All road cross sections within the Plan area should consider opportunities to accommodate future transit.
+Policy 3.3.2.6 The provision of emergency/secondary access to Township Road 250 from the residential area in Phase 1 shall be confirmed at subdivision stage and considered against municipal standards.